 HIGH SCHOOL... graduated from Consortium College Prep in Detroit, Mich., in June of 2012... he attended Tehnicka Shola Ruder Boshevic in Zagreb, Croatia before relocating to Detroit to pursue dream of playing NCAA Division I basketball... was a member of the Honor Roll and National Honor Society at Consortium... helped Consortium to the Michigan Class C State Championships, advancing to the regional finals where they fell to eventual state champion Beecher.
 The Cougars finished the season 19-4... he averaged 11.2 points, 7.4 rebounds and 3.6 blocks.

 PERSONAL...
-Marin Mornar was born in Zagreb, Croatia and is the son of Nives and Vedran Mornar... has a sister... a Civil Engineering major.
+Marin Mornar was born on March 26, 1993 in Zagreb, Croatia and is the son of Nives and Vedran Mornar... has a sister... a Civil Engineering major.